diffblue/cbmc/src/goto-instrument/contracts/doc/user/contracts-loops.md

 @tableofcontents

-CBMC offers support for loop contracts, which includes three basic clauses:
+CBMC offers support for loop contracts, which includes four basic clauses:
 - an _invariant_ clause for establishing safety properties,
 - a _decreases_ clause for establishing termination,
 - an _assigns_ clause for declaring the memory locations assignable by the loop,